What is the purpose of this information?

-The Bentley Licensing Tool provides activation information for products utilizing Subscription Entitlement Service.
-It is installed with CONNECTION Client.
-Below is an overview of the tool and its various functions.
+The Bentley Licensing Tool provides activation functions and information for products utilizing Subscription Entitlement Service.
+It is installed with the CONNECTION Client.

-When the Bentley Licensing Tool first opens, it displays the Entitlements tab.
-If the CONNECTION Client is signed in, a Bentley login will appear in the upper left corner just above the tabs.
+When the Bentley Licensing Tool opens it displays the Entitlements tab.
+If the CONNECTION Client is signed in, a Bentley login will appear in the upper left corner.
 Products appear in the Entitlements list if they have communicated with Bentley before.
 They will communicate the following information:

 The top pane provides a list of licenses.
 Although it shows two rows by default, the window can be made taller by dragging the window handle in the lower right corner.
 Additionally, columns can be filtered by clicking the filter icon as shown below.

 To check out a license:

 2. Specify an expiration date using the calendar icon located along the right edge.